-- Color – there are dozens of different shade of teeth containing various degrees of gray, yellow, and white.
+- Color – there are dozens of different shades of teeth containing various degrees of gray, yellow, and white.

 What Happens After The Tooth is Milled?

 Once we take a crown out of the CEREC machine, we will cut it off the block and get to work on shaping it.
 Dr. Roe places the tooth in a cast made from an impression of your mouth.
 He grinds down parts of the crown to allow it to sit in the cast.

 Our goal is to reduce the amount of time a patient sits in the chair during a visit with this state of the art equipment.
 By using the cast as a guide, we can make most of the necessary adjustments before placing the permanent crown in your mouth.

 After Dr. Roe is confident that the crown is right, he will place it in an oven to crystallize it.
 This process enhances its strength and beauty.

 This CEREC Machine Allows For Same Day Crowns

 Since we have a CEREC machine in our office and in house dental lab, we can offer same day CEREC crowns in Dallas.
 Our patients can book a morning appointment where we will do an oral exam and get the information we need to mill the crown.
 Then, they can wait or come back to have it placed in their mouth.
 The whole process only takes about two hours.

 Contact us Today For an Appointment

 Call Dr. Jason Roe’s office for an appointment for your dental care.
 Our staff can set you up with a comprehensive exam where Dr. Roe will evaluate your teeth.
 He’ll give you all of the options you have to restore your smile.